Lone Star College-Kingwood Library

 Nathaniel Hawthorne (1804 - 1864) was born in Salem, Massachusetts, as Nathaniel Hathorne, grandson of John Hathorne, one of the judges in the Salem Witchcraft trials.
 His father, a sea captain, died when Nathaniel was four.
 Raised by a doting all-female family, he loved to read and early on decided that he was not fit for a traditional career.
 "I do not want to be a doctor and live by men's diseases, nor a minister to live by their sins, nor a lawyer to live by their quarrels.
 So I don't see that there is anything left for me but to be an author."
 He was a compatriot of Ralph Waldo Emerson, Henry Wadsworth Longfellow, Henry David Thoreau and Herman Melville.

-In this gothic novel of greed and retribution, a curse haunts the impressive House of the Seven Gables.
+In this Gothic novel of greed and retribution, a curse haunts the impressive House of the Seven Gables.
 Colonel Pyncheon wrested the prime lot from Matthew Maule, a poor man unfairly hanged for wizardry.
 Maule swore that God would give the Pyncheons blood to drink.
-Col. Pyncheon never lived in the house he built there.
-The Pyncheons continued as a greedy, grasping family and they were cursed with premature, bloody deaths.
-The two who avoided the curse of blood were weak and ineffectual, and, at the time of our story, old.
-A distant cousin, Phoebe Pyncheon, brought light and hope into the house and hope that the curse could be lifted.
+Col. Pyncheon never lived in the house he had built there; he died on the night of the housewarming.
+The Pyncheons, a greedy, grasping family, were cursed with premature, bloody deaths.
+At the time of our story, the two surviving Pyncheons are weak, ineffectual and old.
+A distant cousin, Phoebe Pyncheon, brings light and hope into the house, hope that the curse can be lifted.

 Librarian talk . . .
 About Getting Started!As you begin, narrow your topic to a size that you can manage.
 Consider keywords that will help you find the information you need.
 These can be names of people, literary works, events, or broader identifying terms.
 Use these keywords for locating information in the library catalog, electronic databases, and on the internet.